This post may contain affiliate links. Read my disclaimer to learn more.

 The food saver has been a great investment for us.
 Plus, the bags can be reused and are recyclable!
 If you cut them open right at the seam you can wash them out, and reseal!
 Once they reach the point of being too small to use, just recycle!
-Alternatively you can use these bags which I find more useful.
+Alternatively, you can use vacuum zip locks which I find more useful.

-We use this unit.
-What’s nice about this unit is it has a hand held sealer to use for for the zip bags and these container.
-I love using the containers to freeze soups and store veggies and meat in the fridge.
+What’s nice about the food saver is that most models have a handheld sealer to use for the zip bags and containers.
+I love using containers to freeze soups and store veggies and meat in the fridge.
 The larger containers work great to keep coffee beans fresh longer as well.

 Instead of throwing away leftovers, take them for lunch at work or school, or save them for an evening when you need a quick bite!

 If you’re not going to get to your leftovers for a few days throw them into the freezer to keep them fresh.

-Get my guide to freezing food in my resource library here!
+Get my guide to freezing food in my resource library!

 Ok, this one is important because if you’re like me you’ll buy something, put it in the pantry and after a bit wondered what happened to it and buy it again..
 Embarrassing I know, but it’s happened.

 Keeping an inventory of what’s in the fridge or pantry can drastically cut down food waste.
 Get my pantry and fridge inventory printables in my resource library.